-Consular Officer may demand additional requirements than those listed herein.
+Consular Officer may demand additional documentations other than those listed.

-Those applying by post should invariably give their e-mail IDs to facilitate intimation of any discrepancy in the application to the applicant.
+Those applying by post should invariably give their e-mail ID to facilitate communication in case of any discrepancy in their application.

 For seeking information on consular/passport matters which are not covered hereunder, members of public should send e-mail inquiries to email@example.com.

-Barring holidays and weekends (Saturdays and Sundays), applications are received at the Consular Wing of the Consulate from 10.00 a.m. to 12:00 noon.
+Barring holidays and weekends (Saturdays and Sundays), applications are received at the Consular Wing of the Consulate from 9:30 AM to 11:30 AM

-Processed documents are ready for collection from 1600 hrs. to 1700 hrs. on the pick-up date printed in the receipt issued at the time of applying .
+Processed documents are ready for collection from 1530 hrs. to 1630 hrs. on the pick-up date printed in the receipt issued at the time of application.

-If the printed pick-up date falls on a holiday, then the delivery is on a subsequent working day .
+If the printed pick-up date falls on a holiday, then the delivery will be on the subsequent working day.